exercism/python/exercises/practice/resistor-color-expert/.docs/instructions.md

 There are also one band resistors.
 One band resistors only have the color black with a value of 0.

-This exercise is about translating an input `list` of resistor band colors into a label:
+Your program should translate an input `list` of resistor band colors into a label:

 "... ohms ...%"